Sadsnake1/word-smith/README.md

 **Paper** is nine sizes, not two: US Letter, A4, US Legal, Executive, B5, A5, and the trim sizes a novel is actually printed at — trade paperback (6 × 9 in), digest (5.5 × 8.5 in) and mass market (4.25 × 6.87 in).
 The margin travels with the paper, because an inch of white on a 5.5-inch page is a third of the sheet.

 The **title** is the folder's name unless you type one, and your **author** name goes on the title page and into the running header.
 Every other part is a switch: a table of contents with working links, a running header, footnotes, curly quotes, indented paragraphs, and which folder the file lands in. **Font** is a search box over the fonts actually installed on your machine — type a few letters, and every name is shown in its own face so you can see what you are choosing.
 Type a font this machine does not have and it is still accepted, with a line saying so, because a manuscript set for somebody else's computer is a real thing to want. **Size** runs 10 to 14pt and **spacing** is single, one and a half, or double.
-The options sit in two tabs — **Structure** for what the document is made of and in what order, **Typesetting** for how the words are set — with the title and the author above both, always visible.
-Two of them are questions with three answers, and each reads as a sentence with a line underneath saying what that answer puts on the page — **Each file** *starts a new page / follows a divider / runs straight on*, and **Its heading** *is the file's name / the note's own / none*.
+Everything is on one view — no tabs to click through — grouped as **Manuscript**, **Front matter**, **Typesetting** and **Also include**, with the title and the author at the top.
+Two of them are questions with three answers rather than switches: **Each file** *starts a new page / follows a divider / runs straight on*, and **Insert heading** *the file's name / the note's own / none*.
 Choose the divider and the box for its mark appears directly beneath, where it belongs.
+The switches are buttons that carry their own name, lit when they are on.

 **Indented paragraphs** is on, which is the manuscript convention.
 Turn it off and the prose is set block style — no first-line indent, a space between paragraphs instead — which is what most non-fiction and every blog post uses.